-Although further studies are needed to evaluate the role of systemic corticosteroids in drug-induced systemic hypersensitivity and liver injury, it seems this therapy have a role in the treatment with DReSS and liver involvement.
-It has been reported a favourable outcome when fulminant hepatitis associated with DReSS syndrome was treated with intensive corticosteroid therapy (methylprednisolone 1 g/d) for 3 d (3750 mg prednisone within 30 d)[52].
-On the other hand, the study of Lee et al[36] demonstrated that in patients with DReSS associated with liver injury, the use of systemic corticosteroids did not confer additional benefits regarding disease duration and recovery of liver function.
+Although further studies are needed to evaluate the role of systemic corticosteroids in drug-induced systemic hypersensitivity and liver injury, it seems this therapy has a role in the treatment with DReSS/DiHS and liver involvement.
+A favorable outcome has been reported when fulminant hepatitis associated with DReSS/DiHS was treated with intensive corticosteroid therapy (methylprednisolone 1 g/d) for 3 d (3750 mg prednisone within 30 d)[52].
+On the other hand, the study by Lee et al[36] demonstrated that in patients with DReSS/DiHS associated with liver injury, the use of systemic corticosteroids did not confer additional benefits regarding disease duration and recovery of liver function.

 MORTALITY

-Concerning DReSS, acute-stage mortality ranges from 5% to 10% and is mainly attributed to specific liver injury, myocardial or pulmonary lesions, and haemophagocytosis[19,26].
-15% of LT cases in the United States are caused by DILI[38].
+Concerning DReSS/DiHS, acute-stage mortality ranges from 5% to 10% and is mainly attributed to specific liver injury, myocardial or pulmonary lesions, and hemophagocytosis[19,26].
+Fifteen percent of liver transplantation cases in the United States are caused by DILI[38].
 The mortality of 10% in those patients with a combination of hepatocellular injury and jaundice, first described by Zimmerman, has been confirmed in several studies[53-55].
-In their case-series Ichai et al reported that 43.7% of patients (7/16) with DRESS related ALI/ALF underwent transplantation (n = 5) or died (n = 2).
+In their case-series Ichai et al[16] reported that 43.7% of patients (7/16) with DReSS/DiHS related acute liver injury/acute liver failure underwent transplantation (n = 5) or died (n = 2).

 CONCLUSION

-Although rare, DReSS syndrome is considered a severe cutaneous drug reaction, which could potentially lead to death especially in patients with delayed diagnosis, viral reactivation, the presence of systemic inflammatory response syndrome, and severe organ involvement.
-A better understanding of its pathophysiology is required mainly directed to elucidate risk factors for severe visceral involvement, as it is demonstrated to be the main cause of mortality.
+Although rare, DReSS/DiHS is considered a severe cutaneous drug reaction, which could potentially lead to death, especially in patients with delayed diagnosis, viral reactivation, the presence of systemic inflammatory response syndrome, and severe organ involvement.
+A better understanding of its pathophysiology is required to elucidate risk factors for severe visceral involvement, as it is demonstrated to be the main cause of mortality.
 Patients with ongoing deterioration of liver function must be tested for reactivation of latent viruses of the herpesvirus family.
 Furthermore, a multidisciplinary approach in patients with severe internal organ affection is of utmost importance.

 REFERENCES